samhiatt/node-ableton-push2/README.md

 Includes MIDI mapping of buttons for Push 2.

-Uses [midi-stream](https://github.com/livejs/midi-stream) to parse and send MIDI messages.
-I drew inspiration from [easymidi](https://github.com/dinchak/node-easymidi), however wasn't able to get it working on my (OS X) system, so I rely instead on [midi-stream](https://github.com/livejs/midi-stream), which depends on [web-midi](https://github.com/mmckegg/web-midi).
+Uses [easymidi](https://github.com/dinchak/node-easymidi) to parse and send MIDI messages to Push2.

 ##### Intentions for future development:
-- Add functions to control lights.
-(Send 'note on' messages to pads.)
+- Add documentation for using Push2 and MidiMonitor classes
-- Align message type names with those in [easymidi](https://github.com/dinchak/node-easymidi).
+- Add event listener wrappers to Push2 class
-- Add support for more sysex commands.
+- Add sysex commands for further control of lights (setting palette, etc).
 - Add support for Push 1.
 Maybe?

 ## Installation